-If you do just one thing…
+If you only do one thing…

-If you do just one thing...
+If you only do one thing...

 A few affordable international chains have opened up hotels by Odenplan.
 The local Hotel Ibis Styles is on a quiet street just off Odengatan, where some rooms have even kept a few of their original features.